Planning a 2021 job search?

-There’s no escaping it: employers want to see how much you’ve improved, grown, or turned around companies and divisions.
+Employers will ALWAYS want to see how much you’ve improved, grown, or turned around companies and divisions.

 By quantifying your results in previous roles, you’re implying that you will achieve (or even EXCEED) these feats.
-An added bonus: metrics make your resume much easier to read, as the eye is drawn to figures more than dense blocks of text.
+An added bonus: metrics make your resume easier to read, as the eye is drawn to figures more than dense blocks of text.

 Delivered global ERP implementation 14% ahead of schedule and $3M under budget.

 Created shipment tracking product suite driving customer satisfaction to 98% (all-time high).

 Maintained 99.999% systems availability (despite 23% less staff due to COVID).

 To quantify your career wins, look at budgets, project deployments, headcount, revenue growth, cost savings, market rankings, technology improvements, and any other measurements important in your job – then fold these figures into your resume content.

 Also, don’t forget to inject a dose of power into your 2021 resume with action verbs (also called power words); see Why Your Executive Resume Needs Action Words for tips on where to place these words, plus a full list you can use on your resume.